UofS-Pulse-Binfo/KnowPulse/Workflow.md

 # Developer Workflow.
-This document described the workflow that the KnowPulse team follows for development.
+This document describes the workflow that the KnowPulse team follows for development.

 ## All Tasks, Bugs, Features, etc. should be GitHub Issues
  - Create an issue on github: Be Describtive
  - Label the issue (bug? enhancement?)
  - Using Boards indicate if this is a long term goal (icebox) or if you intend to do it right away (Up Next)
- - If you know who's going to work on this then assign it to them
+ - If you know who's going to work on this then assign it to them.
+ - Keep issues to reasonable amounts of work.
+A good rule of thumb is that if you think the issue would take more then a week of development time to complete then the scope of work is not reasonable for a single issue ;-).
+ - Keep in mind, the smaller the issue the easier it is to review and the faster it will be released.

 ## Workflow
 1. Choose an issue to work on.
 Bugs should take priority.
 Look first at issues assigned to you.